Scouting for Growth

 Thursday Apr 10, 2025

-On this episode of the Scouting For Growth podcast, Sabine VdL talks to Lisa Bechtold, global executive and strategic leader in technology and law, who currently serves at the head of AI governance from a transformative viewpoint at Zurich Insurance Group.
+On this episode of the Scouting For Growth podcast, Sabine VdL talks to Lisa Bechtold, a global executive and strategic leader in technology and law, who at the time served as the head of AI governance from a transformative viewpoint at Zurich Insurance Group.
+Lisa is now with Nestlé.

 KEY TAKEAWAYS

-With the tools, systems and platforms we’ve built at Zurich, we’ve driven and scaled AI adoption, including the reuse of solutions which have proven extremely successful.
-In parallel, we drive AI literacy to foster adoption, but also to ensure AI tools are being used in an optimal way.
+With the tools, systems, and platforms we’ve built at Zurich, we’ve driven and scaled AI adoption, including the reuse of solutions that have proven extremely successful.
+In parallel, we drive AI literacy to foster adoption and ensure AI tools are used optimally.
 For example, setting the right prompts is crucial for generating the most valuable output from GenAI tools.

-On one hand, we invest in the education of our workforce, with digital upscaling and AI literacy in particular.
-On the other hand, it’s crucial to allow for experimentation in a safe sandbox environment so that everyone is embrace the technological opportunities.
-Insurance has always been a data-driven industry, so the adoption of AI techniques is very well founded in insurance, from risk modelling to all phases of the insurance business value chain.
+On the one hand, we invest in the education of our workforce, with a particular focus on digital upskilling and AI literacy.
+On the other hand, it’s crucial to allow experimentation in a safe sandbox environment so everyone can embrace technological opportunities.
+Insurance has always been a data-driven industry, so the adoption of AI techniques is well-founded across the insurance value chain, from risk modelling to all phases of the insurance business.

 BEST MOMENTS